 Level of compression would determine if single or both muscles are affected.

-Compression at suprascapular notch and above affects both muscles whereas compression after suprascapular muscles affect infraspinatus only.
+Compression at the suprascapular notch and above affects both muscles whereas compression after suprascapular muscles affects infraspinatus only.

 Suprascapular Nerve Block

 This block is thus very well suited for conservative physiotherapeutic management of frozen shoulder syndromes or for analgesia secondary to shoulder surgery.